protontypes/open-sustainable-technology/README.md

 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [ROMS](https://github.com/myroms/roms) - A free-surface, terrain-following, primitive equations ocean model widely used by the scientific community for a diverse range of applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
-- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.
+- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end Python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.
 - [HYCOM](https://github.com/HYCOM/HYCOM-src) - A three-dimensional depiction of the ocean state at fine resolution in real time, provision of boundary conditions for coastal and regional models, and provision of oceanic boundary conditions for a global coupled ocean-atmosphere prediction model.
 - [TrackEddy](https://github.com/josuemtzmo/trackeddy) - Used to investigate trends of eddy kinetic energy in the ocean using satellite sea surface height anomaly.
 - [xroms](https://github.com/xoceanmodel/xroms) - Work with ROMS ocean model output with xarray and calculate many derived variables with correct grid metrics in one line, including horizontal velocity, kinetic energy and eddy kinetic energy.